-The law will not apply retrospectively to any agreements in place before this and in the case of existing tenancies, landlords will still be able to charge fees until 31 May 2020 where they are required under the tenancy.
+The law will not apply retrospectively to any agreements in place before this, and in the case of existing tenancies, landlords will still be able to charge fees until 31 May 2020, when they are required under the tenancy.

 The second key date is 1 June 2020, from which the cap on fees applies to all applicable tenancies and licences to occupy housing in the private rental sector, whether newly entered into from that date or existing.

-For further information on the new laws and what it means to you as a landlord or tenant of residential property in England, please get in touch with us.
+For further information on the new laws and what it means to you as a landlord or tenant of a residential property in England, please contact us.